modernish/modernish/README.md

   (`nounset`) and `C` (`noclobber`) to the values in effect during the corresponding `pushtrap`.
 This is to avoid unexpected effects in case a trap is triggered while temporary settings are in effect.
+  The `--nosubshell` option disables this functionality for the trap pushed.
 * The `--key` option applies the keying functionality inherited from [plain `push`](#user-content-the-stack) to the trap stack.
   It works the same way, so the description is not repeated here.